mebmrauf/CSE423-Computer-Graphics/Notes/Final/FL04 - Curves.md

     Therefore, the point on the cubic Bézier curve at t = 0.75 is (4.5, -0.5625).
     ```

+### Problem 07

-- Given the first three control points of a cubic Bézier curve:
+Given the first three control points of a cubic Bézier curve:
 P0 = (2, 1), P1 = (3, 4), P2 = (5, 6)
 and the point on the curve at t = 0.5:
 f(0.5) = (4, 5)